oscarlai1998/tp/docs/team/fupernova.md

 Coding the parser was challenging as all commands available in our program have a unique input format.
 We used a two-tiered parsing system.
 Firstly, the user command is parsed.
 Secondly, parameters would be extracted based on command name.
-Xin Ru worked on the second level while I worked on the first.

 #### Implemented `HelpCommand` class of iGraduate
-The  `help` command provides users with a quick reference guide regarding the proper usage of iGraduate, including the different commands and their input formats.
+The  `help` command provides users with a quick reference guide regarding the proper usage of iGraduate.

 *Considerations*

-We decided to have separate help pages for each command along with one help page listing down the commands available in iGraduate in case users forget.
+We decided to have separate help pages for each command.
 This methodology helps make the quick guide less cluttered and more targeted towards specific commands that users intend to look up.

 #### Implemented test code for multiple methods